GripSoftApps/Media-Frame-Info/README.md

 • Adjustable View Area lets you resize the visible content to perfectly fit picture frames, custom enclosures, media furniture, or any creative installation.

-• Kiosk Mode creates a dedicated appliance-like experience by hiding Android system elements and using Media Frame's built-in keyboard—so there's rarely any reason to leave the app.
+• Kiosk Mode creates a dedicated appliance-like experience by hiding Android system elements.

 • Control Media Frame from any web browser on your local network and see changes instantly.
 Group multiple devices and sync settings between them!